microsoft/vscode-docs/docs/terminal/basics.md

 ## Terminals in editor area

-Terminal in the editor area, also known as terminal editors, can be created through the **Terminal: Create New Terminal in Editor Area** and **Terminal: Create New Terminal in Editor Area to the Side** commands or by dragging a terminal from the terminal view into the editor area.
+You can open terminals in the editor area (terminal editors).
+To create a terminal editor, use the **Terminal: Create New Terminal in Editor Area** or **Terminal: Create New Terminal in Editor Area to the Side** command.
+Or, drag a terminal from the terminal view into the editor area.
+Terminal editors are presented like regular editor tabs:

 ![Terminal editors are presented like regular text file tabs](images/basics/terminal-editor.png)

-Terminal editors are ideal if you want a complex workbench layout such as terminals on either side of an editor or terminals arranged in two dimensions.
-Below PowerShell and WSL terminals are stacked in an editor group to the right of a group of file editors.
+You can have terminal editors on either side or arranged in multiple dimensions using the editor group layout system, e.g. PowerShell and WSL terminals stacked to the right of file editors:

 ![Terminal editors are can be layed out using the editor group layout system, for example 2 terminals could sit to the right of a text editor](images/basics/terminal-editor-grid.png)

-The `terminal.integrated.defaultLocation` setting can change the default terminal location to be in either the `view` or `editor` areas.
+The `terminal.integrated.defaultLocation` setting can change the default `view` or `editor` area terminal location.

 ## Navigating the buffer